 At Rio Grande Oral Surgery & Dental Implant Center, our patients’ safety and comfort are our top priorities during surgery.
 We understand that undergoing any surgical procedure can make patients anxious or nervous, and we do our best to put patients at ease.
 We offer many forms of anesthesia in our office to minimize discomfort and ensure patients feel relaxed during their procedure.

-Dr. Gregory McGee is highly trained and experienced in providing local anesthesia, IV anesthesia, and general anesthesia.
+Dr. Gregory McGee and Dr. Drew Steel are highly trained and experienced in providing local anesthesia, IV anesthesia, and general anesthesia.
 Oral surgeons receive extensive training in anesthesia administration, allowing them to deliver the safest procedure possible.
 During the initial consultation, we will discuss all the options for sedation and assist you in selecting the best choice for your treatment.
 We will take your overall health, your preferences, and the procedure you will receive into consideration in this decision.
 Typically, patients age six and above can receive sedation in the office, and patients age five and below will undergo treatment in an operating room to receive anesthesia.

 Types of Anesthesia

 Local Anesthesia completely numbs the surgical site to alleviate any discomfort during the surgical procedure.
 Patients who elect to receive local anesthesia remain awake and aware during surgery, but do not experience any pain.
 If the oral surgeon administers local anesthesia alone, a responsible adult is not required to drive the patient home after treatment.